Huseyngulu Sarabski

 Huseyngulu Sarabski (Hüseynqulu Sarabski), born Hüseynqulu Malik oğlu Rzayev (20 March 1879 – 16 February 1945), was an Azerbaijani opera singer (tenor), composer, playwright, stage actor, theatre director, and musician (tar).

 Early life

-Sarabski was born to poor parents in Baku (then part of the Russian Empire, now capital of Azerbaijan) on Nowruz Eve.
+Sarabski was born to poor parents in Baku, Russian Empire (now capital of Azerbaijan) on Nowruz eve.
 At a young age, he was sent to a mullah to study the Koran.
 Unable to overcome the language barrier and having received severe beatings from the mullah, Huseyngulu managed to convince his parents to let him quit.
 In 1891, at the age 12, he watched a theatrical performance for the first time.
 It was staged by amateur actors and called Khan Sarabi adapted from Mirza Fatali Akhundov's play Sarguzasht-i vazir-i Khan-i Lankaran.
 Young Huseyngulu enjoyed the performance and later chose the pseudonym Sarabski reflecting on his first encounter with theatre.
 As a teenager, he enrolled in Russian night courses for the poor funded by Zeynalabdin Taghiyev.
 Before becoming a prominent actor, he had been making a living through smithery, stone dressing and blue collar work.